YuhanZhen/SAGM-for-Credit-Risk-Prediction/README.md

 ## Paper data and code

 This is the code for the PAKDD 2022 Paper.
-[SAGNN: Self-attention Graph Neural Networkwith Multi-task Learning for Credit RiskPrediction]().
+[SAGNN: Self-attention Graph Neural Network with Multi-task Learning for Credit RiskPrediction]().
 We have implemented our methods in **Pytorch**.

 Here are two datasets we used in our paper.
-After downloaded the datasets, you can put them in the folder `data/:`
+After downloading the datasets, you can put them in the folder `data/:`

 - [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk/data)
 - [Lending Club](https://www.kaggle.com/wordsforthewise/lending-club?select=accepted_2007_to_2018Q4.csv.gz)